 - Name what you are feeling.

-- Reframe your thought: “I’m having the thought that …”
+- Reframe: “I’m having the thought that…”

-- Choose one small step aligned with your values.
+- Choose one small, aligned step.

 Practical Deepening